ggberg/Analysis-of-US-Healthcare-Spend/README.md

 ## Executive Summary

 Few issues in the United States stir up as much emotion, controversy, and debate as US healthcare.
-Hailed as one of the best in the world it is also derided for its high costs.  high level exploration of US healthcare spend on two issues concerning healthcare costs:
+Hailed as one of the best in the world it is also derided for its high costs.
+We propose to conduct a high level exploration of US healthcare spend on two issues concerning healthcare costs:

 > 1) One of the common perceptions about the rise in US healthcare costs is concerning the role of Medicare, the federal health insurance for people 65 or older and people with disabilities.
 Often the perception is that when Medicare pays less for a procdure, the hospital must raise the costs for thrid party insurers to make up the difference.
 Is this true?
 What is the correlation, if any, between Medicare payments and overall payments for medical procedures?